icco/nanowrimo/novel.md

 "Just leave it at the shop, you can use it until it gets stolen or destroyed."

 And with that, I stepped into the elevator and fell towards the ground.

+## Chapter Four

+The drive back was pretty simple.
+People do not really mess with cars.
+The only real downside was having to drive around the big hills in the center of the city, instead of going through them.
+Historically, only the wealthy lived up in the hills, but in reality, it was the wealthy and the police officers.
+The police have blockaded most of the roads going into the hills, but rumor has it, they are building some sort of compound up there.